-Coaching is in my opinion enabling the excellence of the Coachee.
+We believe that coaching is about enabling the excellence of you, the coachee.

 The most important objective for me is:

-“how can I support you in the ambition to excel.”
+How can I support you in your ambition to excel?

-What do I see as my role as coach is perfectly described by Eric Schmidt (ex CEO Google) shares in the book: Trillion Dollar Coach: The Leadership Handbook of Silicon Valley's Bill Campbell.
+The way I see my role as coach is perfectly described by Eric Schmidt (ex-CEO of Google) in his book, Trillion Dollar Coach: The Leadership Handbook of Silicon Valley's Bll Campbell:

-and most aspects of consumer life, where speed and innovation are paramount, must have team coaching as part of its culture.
-This is especially true at its top levels; executive teams must have a coach if they want to perform at their best.”
+This is especially true at the top.
+Executive teams must have a coach if they want to perform at their best.

 Mentorship and coaching are intensely personal.
 What I experience in executive coaching is that it is often the highest-performing people who feel the most alone.
 They usually have more interdependent relationships but feel more independent and separate from others.

-They’re human.
-They still need affirmation, and know they are appreciated and need someone they can trust and is putting all his interest in helping them to achieve without a secondary gain.
+They still need affirmation and the knowledge that they are appreciated.
+They need someone they can trust and who is putting all the interest in helping them to achieve without a secondary gain.